Adachi Tokyo, Japan Travel Guide

 Keep both physical and digital copies of important papers in separate, secure locations for peace of mind.

 Japan uses 100V.
 Eastern Japan (Tokyo) uses 50Hz.
 Most modern electronics are dual voltage and adapt automatically, but consistently check devices.
-Plug type is Type A (two flat parallel pins) or Type B (with a round grounding pin).
+Plug type is Type A (two flat parallel pins) or Type B (with a spherical grounding pin).
 A simple two-flat-pin Power adapter usually suffices.
-A Voltage converter is usually not needed for modern devices.
+A Voltage converter is usually not essential for modern devices.

 A Portable charger is highly recommended.
 Long sightseeing days drain phone batteries quickly.
 A fully charged power bank offers peace of mind.
 For secure browsing, consider NordVPN or ExpressVPN.

-Utilize services like Google Drive, Dropbox, or iCloud to back up photos and important documents.
+Utilize services like Google Drive, Dropbox, or iCloud for backing up images and important documents.
 This safeguards your memories.

 Consider an External hard drive or a second memory card as a physical backup for your photos.
 Offers extra security.